MicrosoftDocs/PowerShell-Docs/dsc/logResource.md

 }
 ```

+NOTE: By default only the Operational logs for DSC are enabled.
-NOTE: before the Analytic log will be available or visible, it must be enabled.
+Before the Analytic log will be available or visible, it must be enabled.
 See the following article.

 [Where are DSC Event Logs?](https://msdn.microsoft.com/en-us/powershell/dsc/troubleshooting#where-are-dsc-event-logs)